 Understanding Benin’s Institutional Framework for Investment

 APIEx operates a “Guichet Unique,” or One-Stop Shop, to centralize and simplify registration and approvals.
 Engaging with this agency is the logical first step for any entrepreneur planning a solar factory.
-APIEx offers guidance on the country’s Investment Code, which details significant incentives—including tax exemptions and customs duty reductions—for strategic sectors like renewable energy manufacturing.
+APIEx also offers guidance on the country’s Investment Code, which details significant incentives—including tax exemptions and customs duty reductions—for strategic sectors like renewable energy manufacturing.

 Core Permits and Licenses: A Step-by-Step Overview